-- (A) Dogs have been trained as conservation detection specialists who use their noses to locate endangered species so that scientists can help these rare animals to survive. - B Since 1980, problems including climate change, non-native species, and a deadly fungus have destroyed roughly 98 percent of the Baw Baw frog population in their native Australia. - © With a sense of smell somewhere between 10,000 and 100,000 times sharper than that of humans, dogs have been used to find fake money and foods that can make people sick. - D Besides having a powerful sense of smell, Rubble and Uda have other invaluable skills that make them particularly well suited for their job, such as an abundance of stamina.
+- (A) Besides having an amazingly powerful sense of smell, Rubble and Uda have other invaluable skills that make them particularly well suited for their job as working dogs, such as an abundance of mental and physical stamina. - B Since 1980, problems stemming from climate change, non-native species, and a deadly fungus have destroyed roughly 98 percent of the Baw Baw frog population in Australia, and scientists now estimate that there are fewer than 1,200 of the species left in their native habitats. - © With a sense of smell somewhere between 10,000 and 100,000 times more acute than that of humans, dogs have been used to detect fake money, the scent markers of certain early-stage cancers, and even foods that can make people sick. - Dogs have such an incredible sense of smell that they have been trained as conservation detection specialists who use their noses to locate endangered species so that scientists can find these rare animals, breed them in captivity, and later release them into the wild.